jonasbantunes/DafnyRefactor/README.md

 ## Requirements

-- Windows 10 (tested on 20H2 version, may work on previous versions)
+- Windows 10 (tested on 20H2, may work on previous versions)
 - Visual Studio 2019
-- .NET Framework 4.5.2
+- .NET Framework 4.8

 ## Building